ircanywhere/ircanywhere.github.io/docs/source/server/channels.rst

    :param string channel: The channel name '#ircanywhere'
    :param array[object] users: An array of valid user objects usually from a who/join output
    :param boolean [force]: Optional boolean whether to overwrite the contents of the channelUsers
-   :returns: The final array of the users inserted
+   :returns: A promise containing final array of the users inserted

 .. js:function:: ChannelManager.removeUsers(network[, channel, users])